 Mitigation response options related to land use are a key element of most modelled scenarios that provide strong mitigation, alongside emissions reduction in other sectors (high confidence).
 More stringent climate targets rely more heavily on land-based mitigation options, in particular, CDR (high confidence).
 Across a range of scenarios in 2100, CDR is delivered by both afforestation (median values of -1.3, -1.7 and -2.4 GtCO2yr-1 for scenarios RCP4.5, RCP2.6 and RCP1.9 respectively) and bioenergy with carbon capture and storage (BECCS) (-6.5, -11 and -14.9 GtCO2 yr-1).
-Emissions of CH4 and N_2O are reduced through improved agricultural and livestock management as well as dietary shifts away from emission-intensive livestock products by 133.2, 108.4 and 73.5 MtCH4 yr-1; and 7.4, 6.1 and 4.5 production can result in increased N2O emissions due to fertiliser use.
-The Integrated Assessment Models that produce these scenarios mostly neglect the biophysical effects of land-use son global and regional warming. {2.5, 2.6.2}
+Emissions of CH4 and N_2O are reduced through improved agricultural and livestock management as well as dietary shifts away from emission-intensive livestock products by 133.2, 108.4 and 73.5 MtCH4 yr-1; and 7.4, 6.1 and 4.5 MtN2O yr-1 for the same set of scenarios in 2100 (high confidence).
+High levels of bioenergy crop production can result in increased N2O emissions due to fertiliser use.
+The Integrated Assessment Models that produce these scenarios mostly neglect the biophysical effects of land-use son global and regional warming. {2.6, 2.7.2}